Books I like

 stories truly shine.

-- Titan: Scary and depressing, imaginative, realistic, fantastic!
+- Titan: Scary and depressing, but imaginative, realistic, and overall totally fantastic!

 - Ultima: Totally weird in that Baxterish way.
 Loved it.

-- The Long Earth: I think Pratchett influences the style a whole
+- The Long Earth and The Long War: I think Pratchett influences the style a whole

 in the series.